 Relevant homework problems will be assigned throughout the quarter.
-The various assignments and partial solutions/answers for each problem, will be posted to Canvas.
+The various assignments will be posted to Canvas.
 The homework will not be collected, but its timely completion and understanding is essential for learning the material and performing well on the exams.
 Note that problems/assignments might be added or deleted from the list as the quarter progresses.